Chiro/Physio WHICH should you choose?

 WHO IS THE BEST TO SEE?

 Actually its all about you getting well, its not about who you see.
-If after your treatment your spine works well and stays that way into the future then you saw the right person for you.
+If after your treatment your spine works well and stays that way into the future then its safe to say that you saw the right person for you.

 Who you choose comes down to what type of approach you want to remove your symptoms and getting spine working well.
-If you want to start with restoring spinal functioning then a chiropractor may be the best place to start.
+If you want to start with restoring spinal functioning via spinal manipulation then then a chiropractor may be the best place for you to start.
 If you want to concentrate more on the soft tissue approach a physiotherapist would be the best place to start.
+Perhaps the best advice I can give is to talk to a physio and a chiro about your problems and how they would approach your treatment before making a decision as who to see.

 Whichever profession you choose you should receive